jatinmadan-spektra/ai-developer/Labs/lab-03.md

     ![](./media/new/f3.png)

-1. Once you receive the response, navigate back to the Visual Studio code terminal and then press **Ctrl+C** to stop the build process.
+1. Once you receive the response, navigate back to the Visual Studio Code terminal and then press **Ctrl+C** to stop the build process.

 </details>